 How To Assess Mice Damage

 If you have mice droppings you will definitely have mice.
-Mice droppings are quite small pellets of feces that look sort of like dark colored rice grains.
+Mouse droppings are quite small pellets of feces that look sort of like dark-colored rice grains.
 It can be hard to mistake them for anything else.

 If your couch has a small hole in it, that wasn’t already there.
 These holes could be created by mice seeking to create a nest within your sofa.
 In this case you may want to consider a whole new sofa if the holes have led to irreparable damage.